sherylxuu/sherylxuu.github.io/README.md

 ## About Me
 I'm currently doing my **Master's in Integrated Marketing Communications (IMC) at Northwestern University** and I hold a **Bachelor's at Washington University in St. Louis in Film and Media Studies**.
 <br>
-My studying focuses are  **marketing analytics, data science, and consumer insights**.
-My hands-on experience has taught me to transform raw data into actionable insights—optimizing digital campaigns, driving measurable performance gains, predicting sales and churn, and identifying future product growth opportunities.
-I thrive on leveraging analytics to understand audience behavior and refine marketing strategies, ensuring every decision is grounded in data.
+I'm a **Data Analytics and Insights** professional with over 1 year of hands-on experience in SQL, Python, R, Tableau, and Excel for large-scale data analysis.
+Skilled in marketing mix modeling, segmentation, predictive forecasting, and A/B testing.
+Proven ability in translating data into strategic insights—identifying key audience segments, analyzing sales performance, and optimizing content and media strategies.
+Passionate about transforming complex data into actionable recommendations that drive brand growth and scalable decision-making.

 #### 🌱 Quick Summary of Professional Experiences:
 ##### Graduate Intern | Marketing Analyst @ Lincoln Financial
 ##### Marketing Analyst @ Creative Capitol
 ##### Assistant Research Analyst @ WashU
 ##### Marketing Insights & Analyst Intern @ ShopShops
-##### Account Executive Intern @ BlueFocus
+##### Strategy and Analytics Intern @ BlueFocus
 ##### Marketing Intern @ WE Marketing Group

 ## Contact Me